 Minnesota State Tax Extension

-Minnesota has similar rules, but a less lenient safe harbor (no option to just pay 100% of last year's tax due.)
+Minnesota has similar rules but a less lenient safe harbor (no option to just pay 100% of last year's tax due).
 Minnesota charges 5% interest.
 Like Utah, there's no real form to fill out, just a coupon.
 Incidentally, Minnesota only requires estimated tax payments if your Minnesota tax liability is more than $500.

 California State Tax Extension

-You do have to file a form to get an extension in California, but let's be honest, the form is little more than a coupon.
-It is Form FTB 3519 and looks like this:
+You do have to file a form to get an extension in California, but let's be honest: the form is little more than a coupon.
+It is Form FTB 3519.
+California requires estimated tax payments if your California Adjusted Gross Income is more than $150,000.

 Why Not Just Put Off Your Taxes?